Transcontinental Realty Investors (TCI) Long-Term Debt Repayments (2016 - 2019)

 Transcontinental Realty Investors (TCI) has disclosed Long-Term Debt Repayments for 10 consecutive years, with $32.5 million as the latest value for Q4 2019.

-- Long-Term Debt Repayments was $32.5 million for Q4 2019 at Transcontinental Realty Investors, down from $42.5 million in the prior quarter.
+- Long-Term Debt Repayments for Q4 2019 was $32.5 million at Transcontinental Realty Investors, down from $42.5 million in the prior quarter.

-- In the past five years, Long-Term Debt Repayments ranged from a high of $150.3 million in Q4 2016 to a low of -$49.1 million in Q2 2017.
+- The five-year high for Long-Term Debt Repayments was $150.3 million in Q4 2016, with the low at -$49.1 million in Q2 2017.

-- Transcontinental Realty Investors' Long-Term Debt Repayments stood at -$19.8 million in 2015, then soared by 858.95% to $150.3 million in 2016, then plummeted by 94.18% to $8.8 million in 2017, then soared by 385.18% to $42.5 million in 2018, then decreased by 23.46% to $32.5 million in 2019.
+- Over 5 years, Long-Term Debt Repayments stood at $3.9 million in 2015, then surged by 3738.19% to $150.3 million in 2016, then tumbled by 94.18% to $8.8 million in 2017, then skyrocketed by 385.18% to $42.5 million in 2018, then fell by 23.46% to $32.5 million in 2019.